Stegosaurus: Resurgent discoveries

+Excavation of the Stegosaurus "Sophie" in 2004.
+Top: Excavation site with bones visible that are still enclosed in rock.
+Bottom: Detail of leg bones.

 Sophie the Stegosaurus is the best preserved Stegosaurus specimen, being 85% intact and containing 360 bones.
 Sophie was first discovered by Bob Simon in 2003 at a quarry on the Red Canyon Ranch near Shell, Wyoming, and was excavated by crews from the Swiss Sauriermuseum in 2004 and later prepared by museum staff, who gave it the nickname Sarah after the landowner's daughter.
 The skeleton had been excavated on private land and was available for purchase.
 The Natural History Museum, London worked with private donors, most notably Jeremy Herrmann, to find the funding and then arranged to purchase the specimen, which was given the new official museum collection specimen designation NHMUK PV R36730 and re-nicknamed Sophie after Jeremy Herrmann's daughter.
 The mounted skeleton went on display in December 2014 and was scientifically described in 2015.
 It is a young adult of undetermined sex, 5.8 m (19 ft) long and 2.9 m (9.5 ft) tall.
 The Sauriermuseum found several partial Stegosaurid skeletons throughout their excavations at Howe Quarry, Wyoming in the 1990s, though only Sophie has been described in detail.
 One skeleton collected at the site known as "Victoria" is very well preserved including many of the vertebrae preserved in semi-articulation and next to an Allosaurus skeleton found nicknamed "Big Al II".

 On July 17, 2024, a nearly complete, 27-foot (8.2m) long Stegosaurus skeleton, nicknamed "Apex", fetched $44.6m (£34m) at a Sotheby's auction in New York City–the most ever paid for a fossil.
 The specimen had been discovered in 2022 on private land in Colorado and so could be sold to a private owner.
 The current owner has made "Apex" available for scientific research, but private ownership of important fossil specimens is controversial, with many researchers insisting that fossils be permanently curated at a formal institution for universal scientific access.